Edina Bús with her SEAT Leon

 Michelle Gatting - Danish driver who began racing in 2011.
 She was third in Danish Formula Ford in her first year, winning one race.
 This came after winning the Danish karting championship twice.
 In 2012, she moved to the VW Scirocco-R Cup in Germany, supported by the FIA Women in Motorsport commission.
 She was eleventh, and fourth in the Junior standings after one class win.
 She also drove a Scirocco in the Merdeka Endurance Race in Malaysia, but did not finish.
 She continued to race a Scirocco in 2013, in Germany, and managed four podium finishes, a third and three seconds.
 In 2014, she moved into sportscar racing, and raced in the Porsche Carrera Cup in Germany.
 Her best result was 15th, in Oschersleben.
 Towards the end of the season, she did two rounds of the International GT Open.
 She was eleventh in one race, in an Audi R8 LMS Ultra, at Spa.
 In 2015, she did not race competitively, but she did test a Thundersports car, with a view to entering the championship in 2016.
 Her Thundersports season in 2016 was a good one; she scored one win, at Bellahoj, as well as two second places, finishing eighth in the championship.
 Her car was a Dodge Challenger.
+2017 was another strong season, with seven podium finishes and seventh in the championship.
 She also works for Porsche, as a driving instructor.

 Laura Hájková – Czech driver who raced in the Skoda Octavia Cup.
 She started in 2007, and had a solid, if unremarkable year, with a best finish of ninth, at Brno.
 A second season in 2008 went very similarly, with a ninth and eighth at Oschersleben her season’s highlights.
 In 2007, she also did some racing in Germany, using the Octavia in some rounds of the Divinol Cup, at the Nürburgring.
 She does not appear to have raced since 2008.